elianiva/elianiva.github.io/src/blogs/vim-statusline/index.md

 ```

 ### Base colour
-Next, we'll the base colour for the background.
-I choose lighter colour for the background so it looks stand out.
+Next, we'll define the base colour for the background.
+I chose a lighter colour for the background so it stands out.
 To add a base colour, you need to add `%#Base#` where `Base` is the name of the color highlight.
 To set a colour highlight, you'd do:

 ``` vim
   hi Base guibg=#212333 guifg=#212333